gurnec/btcrecover/TUTORIAL.md

 ### Delimiters, Spaces, and Special Symbols in Passwords###

-By default, *btcrecover* uses one or more whitespace to separate tokens in the tokenlist file, and to separated to-be-replaced characters from their replacements in the typos-map file.
+By default, *btcrecover* uses one or more whitespaces to separate tokens in the tokenlist file, and to separated to-be-replaced characters from their replacements in the typos-map file.
 It also ignores any extra whitespace in these files.
-This makes it impossible to test passwords which include spaces.
+This makes it difficult to test passwords which include spaces and certain other symbols.

-The `--delimiter` option allows you to change this behavior.
+One way around this, which only works for the tokenlist file, is to use the `%s` wildcard which will be replaced by a single space.
+Another option, which works both for the tokenlist file and a typos-map file, is using the `--delimiter` which option allows you to change this behavior.
 If used, whitespace is no longer ignored, nor is extra whitespace stripped.
-Instead, the new `--delimiter` string must be used *exactly as specified* to separate tokens.
+Instead, the new `--delimiter` string must be used *exactly as specified* to separate tokens or typos-map columns.
 Any whitespace becomes a part of a token, so you must take care not to add any inadvertent whitespace to these files.

 Additionally, *btcrecover* considers the following symbols special under certain specific circumstances in the tokenlist file (and for the `#` symbol, also in the typos-map file).
 A special symbol is part of the syntax, and not part of a password.

  * `%` - always considered special; `%%` in a token will be replaced by `%` during searches
  * `^` - only special if it's the first character of a token; `%^` will be replaced by `^` during searches
  * `$` - only special if it's the last character of a token; `%S` (note the capital `S`) will be replaced by `$` during searches
- * `#` - only special if it's the very first character on a line, the rest of the line is then ignored (a comment); note that if `#--` is at the very beginning of the tokenlist file, then the first line is parsed as additional command line options
+ * `#` - only special if it's the very first character on a line, the rest of the line is then ignored (a comment); note that if `#--` is at the very beginning of the tokenlist file, then the first line is parsed as additional command-line options
  * `+` - only special if it's the first token (after possibly stripping whitespace) on a line, followed by a delimiter, and then followed by other token(s) (see the [Mutual Exclusion](#mutual-exclusion) section); if you need  a `+` character in a token, make sure it's either not first on a line, or it's part of a larger token, or it's on a line all by itself

+None of this applies to passwordlist files, which always treat spaces and symbols (except for carriage-returns and line-feeds) verbatim, treating them as parts of a password.

 ### Unicode Support ###